We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The following side effects of taking them can occur, and some may persist:

 - low blood potassium, which can affect heart and kidney function

 - erectile dysfunction

-People taking thiazide diuretics should have regular blood and urine tests to monitor their blood sugar and potassium levels.
+People taking thiazide diuretics should undergo regular blood and urine tests to monitor their blood sugar and potassium levels.

-Beta-blockers were once popular for treating hypertension, but doctors only tend to prescribe them now when other treatments have not been successful.
+Beta-blockers were once popular for treating hypertension, but doctors now only tend to prescribe them when other treatments are ineffective.

 - cold hands and feet

 - slow heartbeat

 - disturbed sleep